Tuesday, November 17, 2009

 rhu⋅barb: Any of several plants of the genus Rheum,R. rhabarbarum, having long green or reddish acidic leafstalks that are edible when sweetened and cooked.

-e are desserts and jams.
+Rhubarb is the fruit of the garden.
+You can barbecue it, boil it, broil it, bake it, saute it.There are desserts and jams.
 There's rhubarb torte, rhubarb cheesecake, rhubarb crisp, rhubarb bread, rhubarb muffins.
 Pan fried, deep fried, stir-fried.
 There's berry rhubarb pie, lemon rhubarb bars, rhubarb soup, rhubarb salad, rhubarb chutney, rhubarb compote, rhubarb daiquiri.
 (Does this remind you of Bubba's shrimp mantra from Forest Gump?)

 Rhubarb is a faithful and plentiful plant - it will sprout back each spring, spread and produce more rhubarb than you can use.
 In the spring, when the flower heads appear in the plant, snap them off to keep the rhubarb from taking over your garden.
 Rhubarb is a vegetable but treated more like a fruit.
 The stalks are tart.
 Do not eat the leaves as they contain a high level of toxin.